isomerpages/moe-chijsjc/_list-of-ccas/National Police Cadet Corps (NPCC).md

 #### **Objectives**
 *   To provide cadets with opportunities for leadership development with tasks that challenge their abilities and imbibe in them strong character and civic, social and moral values.
 *   To cultivate a culture that encourages cadets to treat fellow cadets with respect, courtesy and tact, and in turn demonstrates the same care and concern to others.
-*   In our collaboration and identification with the Singapore Police Force,
-- help to build a stronger bond of friendship with them, and so lead to a safer place for all in the country. and
-- adopt its tradition of high standards of performance, commitment, duty and service, to seek to excel and to face up to challenges.
+*   In our collaboration and identification with the Singapore Police Force, help to build a stronger bond of friendship with them, and so lead to a safer place for all in the country. and adopt its tradition of high standards of performance, commitment, duty and service, to seek to excel and to face up to challenges.

 #### **Activities**

-The SJC NPCC unit has a vibrant programme for all members from Sec 1 to 5.
+The SJC NPCC unit has a vibrant programme for all members from Secondary 1 to 5.

 *   Unit and Cadet Leader camps \[NCO\]
 *   Enrichment courses such as air pistol, forensic science and first aid